yaroshenkonikita/MazeCaves-Game/README.md

 - The generated maze must not have isolations and loops
 - Prepare full coverage of the perfect maze generation module with unit-tests
 - The user enters only the dimensionality of the maze: the number of rows and columns
-- The generated maze must be saved in the file format described [above] (#maze-description)
+- The generated maze must be saved in the file format described [above](#maze-description)
 - The created maze should be displayed on the screen as specified in the [first part](#part-1-implementation-of-the-maze-project)

 ## Part 3.
 Solving the maze